 You’ll travel to competitions against other schools across the US, and for the FDI Moot Competitions, to cities including London and Frankfurt.
 It’s a chance to experience different legal perspectives – a lawyer or judge in Santa Monica or Houston may be very different from one in the Northeast.

 Amanda Border JD ’12, now an associate with Wilmer Hale in Boston, traveled to the Wechsler First Amendment Moot Court Competition in Washington, DC, and the J. Burton Craven Competition in North Carolina.
 “It teaches you how to tailor your style to meet what other judges are looking for,” she says.
 “You learn how to mold yourself to work in different environments."

 Competition can be intense, and so is the preparation.
 A student typically argues both sides of an issue as the petitioner and the respondent, as many as 3-4 times over the course of a day’s competition.
 It’s useful training for future litigators who have to understand their opponent’s side of the argument.

 To help prepare, coaches regularly invite former team members, now prominent lawyers and judges in the field, back in the later stages of training to give the students a real-life perspective on their arguments.
 It’s another example of how the dynamic Suffolk Law community continues on well past graduation.

-The Moot Court Honor Board, run entirely by students, has two responsibilities: managing and organizing the four intra-scholastic competitions, and publishing Suffolk's Journal of Trial & Appellate Advocacy.
+The Moot Court Honor Board, run entirely by students, has two responsibilities: managing and organizing the three intra-scholastic competitions, and publishing Suffolk's Journal of Trial & Appellate Advocacy.

 Moot Court Contacts